alchemistry/alchemtest/alchemtest/lammps/benzene/descr.rst

 Benzene in water, alchemically decoupled to benzene in vacuum separated from bulk water

-Test using LAMMPS dump files turned into u_nk and dHdl dataframes that could be calculated with MBAR or TI.
+Test using LAMMPS dump files turned into u_nk and dHdl DataFrames that could be calculated with MBAR or TI.

 Notes